IMAN4K/QSchematic/docs/README.md

 When one of the wires extremities (first or last point) is moved onto another wire it becomes a junction.
-The logic related to the junctions is mostly implemented in the `WireSystem` class and this will be elaborated on in the **Nets** chapter.
+The logic related to the junctions is mostly implemented in the `wire_manager` class and this will be elaborated on in the **Nets** chapter.

 ### Updating junctions